 If you want to make a lower calorie version, feel free to substitute aquafaba for the coconut cream.
 Aquafaba is simply the liquid in a can of chickpeas.
 Save the chickpeas and set aside for later.
 I like to season them and cook them in the air fryer for 15 minutes at 370 degrees for a tasty, salty, crunchy snack.

 Put the aquafaba in a mixer and beat until stiff peaks form.
-(This will take around 9 minutes).
+(This will take around 9 minutes but could take up to 15).
 Then fold into the chocolate mixture, add your liquid stevia or maple syrup, and put into individual serving cups.

 Note that if you prepare in advance and refrigerate, you will want to remove this dessert from the fridge about an hour before serving, or it will have hardened and lost its creamy texture.